eschlot/DovetailPositions/README.md

 ## Installation:
-At the moment You need to download a recent Eclipse version togeterh with Java JDK 9.
-Then import this project and comile it.
+At the moment You need to download a recent Eclipse version together with Java JDK 9.
+Then import this project and compile it.
 Once I find the time I will add a compiled version for easier usage.

 ## Usage of the tool: